torrus-dev/cosmical-theme/README.md

 # Recomended settings (Optional)

-These are some of my favourites settings based on my personal setup, you can change VSCode settings by:
+These are some of my favourite settings based on my personal setup, you can change VSCode settings by:

 ```
 Opening command palette (ctrl + shift + P)